 A step-by-step tutorial on how to create DIY curtain rods and brackets for a fraction of the cost of buying them.

-Like always, the cost will depend on the size of your window that you want to hang a curtain.
+Like always, the cost will depend on the size of the window that you want to hang your curtains.

-To give you an idea, a standard 4ft window will cost about $10 for the materials.
-But guess what, with this cost, you have the supplies to make more curtain brackets.
+To give you an idea, a standard 4 ft window will cost about $10 for the materials.
+And you have extra supplies to make more curtain brackets.